aces/Loris/docs/wiki/99_Developers/Creating_Module.md

 ##### Data Instance
 You should create a class `php/mynewmodulerow.class.inc` to represent a Menu Filter row.
-This will provide basic structure for the row and include permission flags that can restrict data to users affiliated with a given Site or Project.
+This will provide basic structure for the row and will likely restrict data access to users affiliated with a given Site or Project.

 [See this file for an example](../../../modules/dicom_archive/php/dicomarchiverow.class.inc).